PinocchioBT/chomchob-testing/README.md

 npm run start
 ```

+## How to Import the Postman Collection
+1. Download the Collection File:
+   - Click on the Download button for the collection file.
+   - Save it to a location on your computer.

+2. Open Postman:
+   - Launch the Postman application.

+3. Import the Collection:
+   - In the top-left corner of Postman, click on the "Import" button.
+   - Choose the File:
+     - A file dialog will open.
+Locate and select the downloaded collection file.

+4. Collection Appears:
+   - After successfully importing, you should see the collection in the left sidebar of your Postman application.

+## Using the Postman Collection
+You can now use the collection to test the API.
+Each request within the collection is organized by folders and includes detailed information in the request headers, body, and expected responses.
+Make sure to follow any additional instructions or notes provided in the request descriptions.

 ## Database Folder

 This folder contains with the database design from sequelize.
 The ERD is provided in a form of photo in assets folder.